Pacific Southwest Airlines Flight 182: Investigation

 A dissenting opinion in the original NTSB crash report by member Francis H. McAdams strongly questioned why the unauthorized change in course by the Cessna was not specifically cited as a "contributing factor" in the final report; instead, it was listed as simply a "finding", which carries less weight.
-McAdams also "sharply disagreed" with the majority of the panel on other issues, giving more weight to inadequate ATC procedures as another "probable cause" to the accident, rather than merely treating them as a contributing factor.
+McAdams also sharply disagreed with the majority of the panel on other issues, giving more weight to inadequate ATC procedures as another probable cause of the accident, rather than merely treating them as a contributing factor.
 McAdams also added the "possible misidentification of the Cessna by the PSA aircrew due to the presence of a third unknown aircraft in the area" as a contributing factor.
 The majority panel members did not cite this as a credible possibility.
 In an August 1982 amendment to the probable-cause finding, the NTSB adopted McAdams' viewpoints regarding both ATC and pilot failings.

-The report states that in the PSA cockpit, some conversation in the cockpit was not relevant to the flight during critical phases of the flight.
+The report states that in the PSA cockpit, some conversation was not relevant to the flight during its critical phases.
 The report states that the conversation was not a causal factor in the accident, but that "it does point out the dangers inherent in this type of cockpit environment during descent and approach to landing."

-The two photographs of Flight 182 taken by Hans Wendt revealed that the left wing flaps were extended as the crew tried to steer the crippled aircraft and that the right wing had a large piece missing where the Cessna had struck.
-Although it was obvious that the flaps were damaged or destroyed by the collision, NTSB investigators could not determine the condition of the hydraulic system in the wing and whether the plumbing inside it had actually been ruptured or merely flattened.
-Since the right wing was extremely fragmented, examination of debris provided no useful information.
+The two photographs of Flight 182 taken by Hans Wendt revealed that the left-wing flaps were extended as the crew tried to steer the crippled aircraft and that the right wing had a large piece missing where the Cessna had struck.
+Although it was obvious that the flaps were damaged or destroyed by the collision, NTSB investigators could not determine the condition of the hydraulic system in the wing and whether the plumbing inside it had been ruptured or merely flattened.
+As the right wing was extremely fragmented, examination of debris provided no useful information.
 The crew may have tried to guide the 727 away from impacting a residential area and onto Route 805 where damage would be lessened, but could not do so.
 The final conclusion of the NTSB was that even if the hydraulic lines in the right wing were undamaged, the missing flaps and spreading fire would have adversely affected the plane's aerodynamic profile, and in all likelihood Flight 182 was completely uncontrollable after the collision.